saaadiqh/NLP-Learning_Analytics/README.md

 ## Installation and Running
 To generate the dashboard UI that produces the model results using the command line:

-1. From command line, go to the directory of the project folder (called <code>):
+1. From command line, go to the directory of the project folder (called code):

-    cd <path>/code
+<code> cd file_path/code</code>

+2. Create a virtual environment in this directory (must have python3 already installed on the computer):

+ <code> python3 -m venv environment_name</code>

-2. Activate the virtual environment:
+3. Activate the virtual environment:

-  source <environment_name>/bin/activate
+<code>  source environment_name/bin/activate</code>

-Here <environment_name> = myenv

-3. Install the required libraries and packages from requirements.txt file using PIP (must install if you do not have):
+4. Install the required libraries and packages from requirements.txt file using PIP (must install if you do not have):

-  pip install -r requirements. txt
+<code>  pip install -r requirements.txt </code>

-4. Run the code:
+5. Run the code:

-  <environment_name>/bin/python3.11 "src/main.py"
+<code>  environment_name/bin/python3.11 "src/main.py" </code>

 ## Contributors
 Main contributor: Sadiq Habib

-Supervisor: Dr Martyn Parker